ECOTONE RESILIENCE WOULD NOT BE WHERE IT IS TODAY WITHOUT THEM

 Poroy has been immersed for as long as he can remember in community and environmental development.
-As a community manager, he has worked with farmers, fishermen, students, public servants, local and international organizations and businesses.
-From 2008 to 2016, as the area manager for the Bantay Kalikasan (Nature Watch) department of ABS-CBN Lingkod Kapamilya Foundation Inc, Poroy organized the Masbate municipal council to address illegal fishing.
+As a community manager, he has worked with farmers, fishermen, students, public servants, local and international organisations and businesses.
+From 2008 to 2016, as the area manager for the Bantay Kalikasan (Nature Watch) department of ABS-CBN Lingkod Kapamilya Foundation Inc, Poroy organised the Masbate municipal council to address illegal fishing.

 Conservation & Restoration